Skip Navigation

 Does Wilson Hall have any religious affiliation?

 No, Wilson Hall is an independent school.
 While a vast majority of our students and faculty are Christian, there are students who represent each of the major religions in the world, and these students are encouraged to express their beliefs as well.
-Wilson Hall does have a daily devotion and prayer each morning, and it does have prayer before all special programs and events.
+Wilson Hall does have daily devotion and prayer each morning, and it does have prayer before all special programs and events.
 Students participate in a regular chapel program which focuses on developing positive character traits with a faith-based perspective.
-The Fellowship of Christian Athletes for high school students and First Priority, a Christian outreach organization for middle school students, both hold weekly Bible studies on campus, and YoungLife has its own Wilson Hall chapter that meets off-campus.
+The Fellowship of Christian Athletes for high school students and First Priority, a Christian outreach organization for middle school students, both hold weekly Bible studies on campus.

 Our Faculty